warpdesign/bytepusher-js/README.md

 }
 ```

-The memory is stored as a flat 16MiB (0x1000008) ArrayBuffer.
+Memory is a flat 16 MiB (`0x1000008`) `ArrayBuffer`.

-I have added several methods to read/write from memory different byte-sized data: this avoids directly poking into the memory and also correctly handles the fact that this CPU is big endian.
-Since all DataView methods dealing with 16/32 bit expect big-endian data, there is nothing to do to make the code work on today's x64/aarch64 which are little-endian.
+Methods are provided to read and write memory in different byte sizes.
+These methods abstract direct memory access and handle the CPU's big-endian nature.
+Since `DataView` methods for 16/32-bit values already expect big-endian data, the code works seamlessly on little-endian architectures (e.g., x64, ARM).

-I added basic bound checks that prevent accessing data outside of the BytePusher's 16MiB address space.
-Removing them would reduce the code's size.
+Basic bounds checks prevent accessing memory outside the BytePusher's 16 MiB address space.
+Removing these checks would reduce code size but could lead to undefined behavior.

-### CPU Loop: 60fps
+### CPU Loop: 60 FPS

-The CPU must be executed 60 times a second and 65536 instructions per frame have to be executed.
+The CPU runs 60 times per second, executing 65536 instructions per frame.

-In JavaScript there are several functions that allow to execute code at a particular rate:
+JavaScript provides several ways to execute code at specific intervals:

-- setInterval: call a function at least each ms
+- **`setInterval`**: Calls a function at least every specified millisecond interval.
+However, calls may not occur in order if the function takes too long to execute.
-- setTimeout: call a function after a minimum delay
+- **`setTimeout`**: Calls a function after a minimum delay.
+Like `setInterval`, it is not very precise.
-- requestAnimationFrame: request the browser to call a function before the next repaint
+- **`requestAnimationFrame`**: Requests the browser to call a function before the next repaint.
+This is synced to the display's refresh rate, making it ideal for rendering tasks.

-`setInterval` calls may not happen in order if the function takes too much time to be executed, plus it's not very precise.

-`setTimeout` is not precise either, and the delay may be longer than the request one depending on browser load.

-`requestAnimationFrame` is synced to the refresh rate and appear to be the perfect candidate since most displays are refreshed at 60fps.
-That said, monitors with 120Hz or 140hz refresh rate are more and more common (ProMotion on Mac laptops, most highend smartphones, gaming monitors) so the requestAnimationFrame callback can be called quicker.
-Since the browser will lower the refresh rate when the tab/browser is not active, it can also be called at a lower rate.

-Fortunately, the callback that's called receives a timing parameter that allows to bail out of rendering and only call the method once 16.66ms have passed.
+`requestAnimationFrame` is the best choice for this project.
+Modern displays often refresh at rates other than 60 Hz (e.g., 120 Hz, 144 Hz), and inactive browser tabs may reduce the refresh rate.
+The callback receives a timestamp, allowing the CPU loop to run at the correct rate (16.66 ms per frame).

-The loop looks like this:
+The loop is implemented as follows:

 ```
 let fps = 60
 let lastFrameTime = 0
-  let frameDuration = 1000 / fps // 15.66ms
+let frameDuration = 1000 / fps // ~16.66 ms
 // ...
 const loop = (time) => {
   running && requestAnimationFrame(loop)

   const delta = time - lastFrameTime
   if (delta >= frameDuration) {
     lastFrameTime = time - (delta % frameDuration)

-      // update keyboard state
+    // Update keyboard state
-      // run cpu loop
+    // Run CPU loop
-      // render graphics
+    // Render graphics
-      // render audio audio
+    // Render audio
   }
 }
 ```

-### Executing instructons
+### Executing Instructions

-The CPU loop that's executed 60 times a second looks like this:
+The CPU loop, executed 60 times per second, looks like this:

 ```
 cpuLoop() {
   let pc = this.readUint24(2)
   for (let i = 0; i < 65536; i++) {
     this.writeByte(pc, pc + 3)
     pc = this.readUint24(pc + 6)
   }
 },
 ```

-Nothing special about it: it reads the source address, then writes to the destination address that's stored at address 3.
-Finally, it sets the PC (Program Counter) to the address in PC + 6.
+The loop reads the source address, writes to the destination address stored at offset 3, and updates the program counter (PC) to the address at offset 6.

 ## Graphics